dhiv06/OSCMiniHack/README.md

 ---

-## 🏆 Awards and Recognition
+## 🏆 Project Goals

-Built for hackathons and emergency communication scenarios.
-Features measurable impact on human quality of life through AI-powered wellness coaching.
+Built for emergency communication scenarios with simple but effective emotion-aware messaging and wellness recommendations.

-**Perfect for:**
-- Emergency preparedness hackathons
-- Mental health technology competitions
-- P2P communication challenges
-- AI/ML innovation contests

 ---